watanabe3ti/dad-notes-ce/content/index.md

 ---
-title: Welcome to dad-notes-ce
+title: Welcome to Quartz
 ---

-NOTES（dad-notes-ce） is mostly a miscellaneous journal.
+This is a blank Quartz installation.
-（ほぼほぼ雑記帳です）

----
+See the [documentation](https://quartz.jzhao.xyz) for how to get started.